 Who can join the Yatra?
 Anyone.
 You don't have to be a reincarnated Yogi in order to join in.
 All you need is curiosity, an open-mind, and enthusiasm to explore the unknown on many levels.

 How much does it costs?
-The cost of the Yatra is 3,300 $ usd for early birds who register by November 30 and 3,500 $ usd for registration from Dec 1st.
+The cost of the Yatra is 3,300 $ usd for early birds who pay by November 30 and 3,500 $ usd for payments from Dec 1st.
+Last chance to pay will be February 11 2023.
 People will be accommodated on a first-come basis so register early.
 We anticipate that the list will fill up quickly.
 To save your spot you have to make a 350 $ usd deposit

 What is included in the payment?
 The cost includes all accommodations, transportation, and meals during the Yatra (tour).
 It does not include flight to/from Dehradun (our starting and ending point) and your flights to/ from New Delhi.
 It does not include any additional personal expenses you may incur such as gifts, additional foods, medicines, etc. There may be a few meals that you will pay for during your 'free' time, but the cost of food is minimal.